 The juicy, ripe mango fruit has a rich, tropical aroma and flavor that summons thoughts of sunny climates and sultry breezes.
 The home gardener in warmer zones can bring that taste out of the garden.
 However, how do you grow a mango tree?

-Mango tree planting is suitable in zones where temperatures do not usually dip below 40 degrees Fahrenheit.
-If you are lucky enough to live in a tropical to sub-tropical climate, take these tips for mango tree care and enjoy the fruits of your labors in just a few years.
+Mango tree planting is suitable in zones where temperatures do not usually dip below 40 F (4 C.).
+If you’re lucky enough to live in a tropical to sub-tropical climate, take these tips for mango tree care and enjoy the fruits of your labors in just a few years.

 How Do You Grow a Mango Tree?